openhwgroup/core-v-sdk/README.md

 ## CSR Register View

-CORE-V-SDK supports Debugger Register View support for CSR Registers.To see the register view,
+CORE-V-SDK supports a Debugger Register View support for CSR Registers.To see the register view,

 Browse the register file from the given location